-How to Cook a Pumpkin to have Pumpkin Puree to Make Pumpkin Recipes!
+How to Cook a Pumpkin to have Pumpkin Puree to use in pumpkin recipes!

 Click here for a PDF print version

 You probably take canned pumpkin for granted.
 You're there, the can is there, there's a pumpkin on the label... open it and mix it up with spices to make a pie, right.
-Ah, but a pumpkin pie, pumpkin soup, pumpkin bread made from a fresh pumpkin tastes so much better than the glop that was processed last year!
+Ah, but a pumpkin pie, pumpkin soup, pumpkin bread pumpkin muffins, pumpkin spice cookies, all made from a fresh pumpkin taste so much better than the glop that was processed last year!
 Here's how to do it, complete instructions in easy steps and completely illustrated.
 And it is much easier than you think, using my "patented" tips and tricks!
 You can freeze it for later use, too.
 Note: If you want to can the cooked pumpkin: see this page!

 Ingredients and Equipment